VidhyaChidambaram/learn-ansible/README.md

 needs to be overwritten.

 ## Facts
-A set of data extracted from an ansible command to be used for the subsequent task For example : ansible localhost -m setup
+A set of data (factory) extracted from an ansible command to be used for the subsequent task For example : ansible localhost -m setup

 ## Templates